Avinashreddy-07/Ayurvedic-ai/AyurvedicAI/readme.md

 ![Ayurvedic AI Demo](assets/demo.gif)

 > *The demo above shows the bot answering a query about water consumption and providing a safety disclaimer.*
+> *The assets folder contains the two Screenshots of the Bot, for reference*
 ---

 ## ✨ Features